Skip to main content

 strstr

-Returns a character pointer to the first occurrence of a string in
+Returns a character pointer to the first occurrence of a string in a string.

 CharPointer = strstr(string, "string");